taxi cab insurance

-When you think of a taxi cab, you might think of the traditional yellow cab, but they are not the only vehicles that are considered taxis for the purpose of insurance.
+When you think of a taxi cab, you might think of the traditional yellow cab, but they are not the only vehicles that are considered taxis for the purpose of taxi auto insurance.
 Other car services that are involved in the transportation of passengers from one place to another also qualify as taxis, including those that use personal vehicles and those that use company-owned vehicles driven by employees.

 Commercial vs. Personal Insurance: What is the difference?